Endovenous Laser Treatment for Varicose Veins (EVLA) in Cheshire

 Laser treatment for varicose veins is a method of treating varicose veins without conventional surgery.
 The whole procedure takes less than 1 hour to perform and allows patients to return to their normal routine within 24 to 48 hours.
-In around 98% of cases this technique is successful in obliterating the vein by the end of the procedure.
+In around 98% of cases, this technique successfully obliterates the vein by the end of the procedure.

 Laser Treatment of varicose veins can be for the following reasons: